v-gsrihitha/v-gsrihitha/SlackAudit/Readme.md

 - Go to your App's Basic Information section to find the Client ID and Client Secret.

 - After sending the request, you'll receive a response containing your access token.

+- While connecting to sentinel, In the API Key field, enter the access token.

 <a name="action">